Samuel12209/Godel-Chatbot/README.md

 *cough*
 and i also wanted to imrprove it so i am going to use the open source gpt-2 to help me do it!
-#this is my progress through learning how to use gpt-2 and integrating it with my own code
+# This is my progress through learning how to use gpt-2 and integrating it with my own code

 Gpt-2 open source: https://github.com/openai/gpt-2